 Committee meetings will be held as needed during the academic year but at least twice per semester.

-Program Review Committee – The Program Review Committee (PRC) facilitates the annual program review process and provides recommendations to the MCAS on program review policies and procedures.
-The committee meets Fridays from 11:00-12:00.
+Program Review and Assessment Committee – The Program Review Committee (PRC) facilitates the annual program review process and provides recommendations to the MCAS on program review policies and procedures.

 College Council Subcommittees